 Education & ILICA Certification Program

 Illinois LICA offers several educational opportunities throughout the year that apply to land improvement contractors all over Illinois (check our events tab for the most recent workshop dates).
 These sessions cover a variety of subjects from general business issues to drainage and earthmoving.
-Sessions are open to the public, however ILICA members receive a discount on registration fees associated with training.
+Sessions are open to the public, however ILICA members and their employees receive a discount on registration fees.